MLBartkowiakChojnacki/ML_PROJECT_2022/reports/report.md

 # Abstract

+## Problem statement

 The aim of this project was to investigate a number of models to find one with as high performance as possible.
 After a preliminary study of the provided data set, it became apparent that the problem fell under the imbalanced binary classification set with both classes being important.
-Thus, the study could be evaluated by two certain metrics: balanced accuracy score and F1 score.
+Thus, the study could be evaluated by two certain metrics: balanced accuracy score and weighted F1 score.
 Due to the class distribution, the major discovery was that not every classification model was suitable for this kind of problem.

+## Metrics

+*The balanced accuracy* in binary classification is a metric used to deal with imbalanced dataset.
+Is calculated as the average of the proportion corrects of each class individually.

+$Balanced Accuracy$ = $(Sensitivity + Specificity) \over 2$

+Where *sensitivity* is the true positive rate, true positive ratio to all positive classified, and *specificity* is the true negative rate, true negative to all negative classified respectively.

+*F1 score* is defined as the harmonic mean of *precision* and *recall*.
+Normally is used to evaluate model performance when the true class is important.
+I this case *weighted* parametr is apropriate due to both classes importance.
+The average calculated by this metric is weighted by the *support*, which is the number of samples with a given label.

+$F1 score$ = $2 * Precision * Recall \over Precision + Recall$

+Where *precision* is the ratio of true positives to all labeled positives, and *recall* is true positives to all positives ratio.

-# Dataset description
+# Analysis

+## Data exploration

-## Features
+### Features

 A collection of data intended for this project is consisting of training set of 3750 samples  associated with a label from 2 classes and test set of 1250 samples.
 Each set has 10000 features, floating point type.
 Data set is complete and does not show any duplicates.
 Contamination by outliers is very low, less than 1% in the entire dataset, the highest indicator for columns reaches 2.8% and for rows 0.56%.
 Due to the low contamination, outliers do not need to be removed from the data.